Taikocuya/ALX/README.md

 ### import.rb

-Executes all import commands in `bin` except `importdefinedstring.rb`.
+Executes all import commands in `bin` except `importdefinedstring.rb` and `importscripttask.rb`.
 Imports everything from the `data` to the `root` directory.
 The destination directory must exist.

 ```
 build